 Rewrite the increment of $X$ as

-We need such decomposition because the behavior of the kernels in the integrands is different for different arguments.
-Now we intend to use this decomposition and to show that the sequence $n ^{2H-1} \sum _{k=n \frac{s}{t} +1}^{ n} \left(\Delta X_{t_{k, n}} \right)^{2}$ verifies relation \textbf{(e)} from section \ref{ss:end-of-proof}.
-In order to do this we use Lemma {\ref{le:repXW}, decompose the increment $\Delta X_{t_{k, n}}$ according to \eqref{eq:arr} into several terms and apply It{\^o} formula to the square of the increments.
-Then we try to find asymptotically non-trivial terms and terms of order $o_\P(1)$, and non-trivial terms must be of the form that will be appropriate for finding the bounds for $[M]$.
-We can mention even now that the nontrivial terms will appear when we consider the sums of the form $n ^{2H-1} \sum _{k = n \frac{s}{t} + 2 } ^{n} \int _0 ^{t_{k-2}} (f^t_k(u))^2 d[M]_u$ etc. So, at first we estimate the sums of such form and only then consider the remainder terms.
+We need such a decomposition because the behavior of the kernels in the integrands is different for different arguments.
+Now, we intend to use this decomposition and to show that the sequence $n ^{2H-1} \sum_{k=n {s/t} +1}^{ n} (\Delta X_{t_{k, n}} )^{2}$ verifies relation (e) from Section \ref{ss:end-of-proof}.
+In order to do this, we use Lemma \ref{le:repXW}, decompose the increment $\Delta X_{t_{k, n}}$ according to \eqref{eq:arr} into several terms and apply It{\^o's} formula to the square of the increments.
+We then try to find asymptotically nontrivial terms and terms of order $o_\PP(1)$, and nontrivial terms must be of the form that will be appropriate for finding the bounds for $[M]$.
+Even at this point, we can note that the nontrivial terms will appear when we consider sums of the form $n ^{2H-1} \sum_{k = n {s/t} + 2 } ^{n} \int_0 ^{t_{k-2}} (f^t_k(u))^2 \,d[M]_u$, etc. So, at first, we estimate the sums with such a form and only then consider the remainder terms.